 Research in the Faculty

 In the latest UK research excellence framework (REF 2014), 93 per cent of our biosciences, health, psychology and veterinary research was rated world-leading or internationally excellent, placing Surrey eighth out of 94 institutions submitted in the Allied Health Professions, Dentistry, Nursing and Pharmacy category.

-Our research is driven through nine Research Groups; Brain and Behaviour; Cardiovascular & Cancer studies; Computational & Systems Biology; Enhancing Thinking; Health and Wellbeing; Infectious Diseases; Nursing & Healthcare; Nutrition, Metabolism & Diabetes and Sleep, Chronobiology & Addiction.
+Our research is driven through nine Research Groups; Brain and Behaviour; Cardiovascular & Cancer studies; Computational & Systems Biology; Enhancing Thinking; Health and Wellbeing; Infectious Diseases; Health Sciences; Nutrition, Metabolism & Diabetes and Sleep, Chronobiology & Addiction.
 Each group is led by a senior Professor.

 This is an exciting time for the Faculty, and the University of Surrey as a whole.
-Our new £40m School of Veterinary Medicine, opening in 2015, aims to further grow our research portfolio, within the ‘One Heath — One Medicine’ theme.
 As part of the integration of biomedical and health research, the University is playing a leading role in the Kent, Surrey and Sussex Academic Health Sciences Network which is set to encourage greater collaboration between academic institutions, the NHS and industry to boost research and innovation in health care.

 Our extensive, well-established collaborations with industry and the National Health Service continue to provide knowledge transfer to the commercial sector, clinical practice and the wider community.